 Do not operate the microwave oven unless the glass tray is securely in place.
+Cooking efficiency will be reduced.
+Also, arcing (sparking and crackling) can occur, causing black marks in the oven cavity.

+Make sure glass tray is correct-side up in oven.
 Carefully place cookware on glass tray to avoid possible breakage.

 Handle glass tray will care when removing from oven to avoid possible breakage.
+If glass tray cracks or breaks, contact your Whirlpool dealer for a replacement.

 When a browning dish is used, the browning dish bottom must be at least 3/16 inch above the glass tray.
+If your browning dish is not elevated on feet, set it on a microwave-safe plate before using.
+Follow directions supplied with browning dish.